ryandavidhartman/ScalaSchool/docs/What-Is-Scala.md

 language.
 Scala's static types help avoid bugs in complex applications, and its JVM and JavaScript runtimes let you build high-performance systems with easy access to huge ecosystems of libraries.

+## What is functional programming?

 ## Compatible with Java

-Since Scala is a JVM language, it compiles to Java bytecode, and can just standard Java libraries.
+Since Scala is a JVM language, it compiles to Java bytecode, and can just use standard Java libraries.
 This is similar to [Kotlin](https://kotlinlang.org/), [Clojure](https://clojure.org/) and [Groovy](https://groovy-lang.org/)

 ## What most people use Scala For